SassNinja/reinstall-node-modules/README.md

 ## Config

-Usually you set the options via command line arguments (e.g. `--dry`).
+Usually you set the options via command line arguments (e.g. `--install false`).
 If you prefer a config file instead just create a `reinstall-node-modules.json` file in your process cwd.

 ## Credits